-I am an Associate Lecturer in the School of Mechanical and Manufacturing Engineering at UNSW Sydney.
+I am a Lecturer in the School of Mechanical and Manufacturing Engineering at UNSW Sydney.
 I received a PhD from UNSW Sydney and an MS from the Indian Institute of Technology Madras.
 My research interests include wave propagation in complex media, metamaterials, acoustics, noise control, vibration, finite element methods, uncertainty analysis and optimisation.
 I currently teach finite element methods and fundamentals of acoustics and noise.
-I have two years of industrial experience as an engineer at Eaton Corporation which is a Fortune 500 company.
+I have two years of industrial experience as an engineer at Eaton Corporation, a Fortune 500 company.

 Course coordinator award by Arc@UNSW